jgraeb/floras/docs/installing.md

    --config-settings="--global-option=build_ext" \
    --config-settings="--global-option=-I$(brew --prefix graphviz)/include/" \
    --config-settings="--global-option=-L$(brew --prefix graphviz)/lib/" \
+   --use-pep517 \
    pygraphviz
 ```

+If you are using conda, you can try installing graphviz via conda ([this installation procedure](https://pygraphviz.github.io/documentation/pygraphviz-1.7/install.html) is not recommended but might work for a Python version `<=3.11`).
+For more info on how to debug the graphviz installation, please check out the [graphviz documentation](https://pygraphviz.github.io/documentation/stable/install.html).

-Floras requires `spot`, which should be automatically installed.
-If its installation fails, please download [spot](https://spot.lre.epita.fr/install.html) from its source, follow the instructions, and repeat the floras installation.
+Floras requires `spot`, which should be automatically installed when following the steps above.
+If the spot installation fails, please download [spot](https://spot.lre.epita.fr/install.html) from its source, follow the instructions in the spot documentation, and repeat the floras installation.